 The instruments used for the Uttarabasti are Posterior Vaginal Speculum, Anterior Vaginal Wall retractor, Allis’ forceps & Uttarabasti cannula fitted with a disposable syringe.
 Uttarbasti is done under perfect aseptic precautions.
 It can be given intravaginally or intrauterine.
 In Intrauterine Uttarbasti– The genital parts are prepared and the medicine should be autoclaved or heated and cooled at room temperature.
 The drug can be instilled when slightly warm but not beyond 95°F.

-The routine disposable syringe is used and not more than 5 cc of medicine (usually Snehadravya) is used at one sitting.
+The routine disposable syringe is used and not more than 5 ccs of medicine (usually Snehadravya) is used in one sitting.
 Rubin’s cannula, Uttarbasti canula, IUI canula or butterfly needle with the needle cut off and only the tube is used.
-The patient is taken in dorsal lithotomy position, cleaned with the antiseptic solution is done.
-Expose the cervix by instruments (By Speculum).
+The patient is taken to the dorsal lithotomy position, and cleaned with the antiseptic solution is done.
+Expose the cervix with instruments (By Speculum).
 Before inserting the medicine, one should ensure that there are no air bubbles in the syringe or the tube and then the medicated oil is gradually pushed in, while the anterior lip of the cervix is held with Allis’ forceps and the patient is kept in head low position.

 Once the speculum is withdrawn the patient may be asked to lie in the left lateral position for 15-20 mins and then shifted toward.
 The patient is kept in a head low position for at least 2 hours for better absorption of the drug from the vagina and to prevent any vasovagal shock.